The first thing you notice about Dan Martinez is his easy smile and warm handshake.

 "I call it life support," he said.
 "You can't live without it."

 His crew worked more than 16 hours a day, hand pumping water into gallon containers and distributing a total of 364,000 gallons throughout the community.
-They set up showers and emptied gray water.
-They also set up chemical toilets and ordered special ones for elders who couldn't use them.
-They distributed Clorox wipes and paper plates.

 "The challenge went beyond needing water," he said, gesturing at shelves of towels, bleach, baking soda, health kits, plus baby shampoo and bath toys to get reluctant children to take a shower in a strange place.

 "So now you know why I don't think of Vietnam as much as I used to," he said, standing in a hallway filled with water containers.

 Yet Martinez does think about Vietnam.
 He's involved in an effort to build a veterans memorial at The Museum at Warm Springs to honor all of the community's veterans, including 38 or so who served in Vietnam.
 It's about 40% complete, Martinez said.

 "We had to do a better job recognizing our veterans," Martinez said.
 "I can't think of a single family anywhere that doesn't have a member that served in the military."